blockchain-lab-um/masca/packages/docs/docs/faqs.md

 ### Are my Credentials private?

 Yes and No. Credentials can be stored directly in Masca or on Ceramic Network.
-Credentials stored in Masca are completely private and only available for user to see.
-Credentials stored on Ceramic Network are public for anybody to see (though accessing them is not as straightforward as searching address in a block explorer).
+Credentials stored in Masca are completely private and only available for the user to see.
+Credentials stored on Ceramic Network are public for anybody to see (though accessing them is not as straightforward as searching an address in a block explorer).
 We recommend users to save all Credentials that contain sensitive information in Masca.

 Depending on the use case, dapps are likely to request Masca to share credentials with them.
-Always double check who you're sharing Credentials with as hostile dapps could potentially save your credentials.
+Always double check who you're sharing Credentials with, as hostile dapps could potentially save your credentials.